 Put on your tinfoil hats, people.

 It’s all about control.
-It’s been a constant set-up to make sure we fall in line and don’t ask too many questions about the status quo.
+It’s been a constant set-up to make sure Millennials fall in line and don’t ask too many questions about the status quo.
 Well-meaning authoritarianism is still authoritarianism.

-The intention is to protect us.
+The intention was ostensibly to protect them.
 But the end result is a stifling, politically correct conformity.
 The future is beige.

 Millennials are the end result of generations of social experimentation.

-It’s no wonder we’re so angry and confused.
+It’s no wonder they’re so angry and confused.

-I think only now we’re waking up to whom we should be angry at.
+I think only now they’re waking up to whom they should be angry at.